HaroldF415/HaroldF415/README.md

 During the day I take care of my one year old, by night I like to write code.
 Clean, elegant and efficient code.

+P.S.
+Been using HTML and CSS since MySpace. 🤣
 ### Contact Me 📇
 - On Twitter: [@HaroldF415](https://twitter.com/haroldf415)
 - By E-mail: [harold.f415@gmail.com](mailto:harold.f415@gmail.com)